Thomas Fogge

 Sir Thomas Fogge (died 13 July 1407) was an English politician and soldier.

 Career

 The names of Thomas Fogge's parents are not known with certainty, although he is said to have been the son of Sir Thomas Fogge, Knight of the Shire for Kent in 1377, 1379 and 1381, who married Anne, Countess of Joyeux in France, and was buried at Glastonbury, Somerset.

 In his early years he was a soldier of fortune on the continent.
 He purchased land around Canterbury, in Chartham, Harbledown and Boughton under Blean.
 By October 1360 he had been knighted.
 He was elected Member of Parliament for Kent in 1376, 1378, November 1380, 1381, February 1383, October 1383, November 1384, and February 1388.

 Fogge died on 13 July 1407.
 He was survived by his wife, and provided for her in his will.
 His heir was his grandson, William Fogge.

-He was buried in Canterbury Cathedral.
+He was buried in Canterbury Cathedral, of which he had been a benefactor.

+Friendship

+Sir William Septvenn requested in his testament of 1407, ‘as a Canterbury man’, to be buried next to Sir Thomas Fogge in Canterbury Cathedral.

+In Canterbury Cathedral, some little distance higher in the nave was an inscription in French, with the figure of a knight in armour, and shields of arms, for Sir William Septvans, who died in 1407.
+Near it was an inscription in Latin, with the figures of a knight and his wife, with their shields of arms, for Sir William Septvans, who died anno 1448, and Elizabeth his wife, daughter of Sir John Peche, and these verses:Sum quod eris, volui quod vis, credens quasi credis.